NervanaSystems/neon/doc/source/loading_data.rst

 ImageNet 1K tar files
 ^^^^^^^^^^^^^^^^^^^^^

-The Imagenet task is recognition task is described on the `ILSVRC <http://www.image-net.org/challenges/LSVRC/>`__ website.
+The ImageNet task is recognition task is described on the `ILSVRC <http://www.image-net.org/challenges/LSVRC/>`__ website.
 The 1.3M training images, 50K validation images, and development kit are provided as TAR archives.
 Because the images are organized in a way that